ThomasProbyn/FLStudio_APC_Mini_Script/README.md

 5) Move the sliders to move the mixer channels.
 Sliders are assigned per bank, left to right, so in bank 4, slider 8 will control channel 34.

 Hope you enjoy this as much as I enjoyed making it.
 The script file is open source, so feel free to make any changes you like, and share them if you want to.

-PS: Thanks to Scott for including this on the official list of user scripts!